spdransfield/SOPbot/README.md

 # SOPbot - Clinical Research SOP Q&A System

 RAG system for querying Clinical Research Enterprise Standard Operating Procedures.
+See notebooks/ for testing results.

 ## What it does